 I am the grandchild of an Italian immigrant on Mom’s side and a great grandchild of an Irish immigrant on Dad’s side.
 Here on the east coast that’s pretty common.
 Most people I know are first,second or third generation immigrants.
 I think it’s one of the things that give cities like Philadelphia such a rich culture.
 It also contributes to our tendency for not just tolerance of different kinds of people but a real appreciation for different cultures.

-What an amazing gift they gave us.
+What an amazing gift those immigrants gave us.
 So many were motivated by the desire for a better life than they had, for their children and grandchildren.
 They had to be such driven people to suffer the life threatening ocean crossing and then build a life from nothing.
-Maybe it’s their genetics that make so many Americans such hard working dreamers.
+Maybe it was their genetics.
+Our grandparents like so many immigrants were such hard working dreamers.

 We called my Italian grandfather Baba.
-He landed here alone at age 15 with $5.
-He did not speak the language and stayed with an older brother until he could make a life on his own.
+He landed here alone at age 15 .
+He spoke broken English.
+His older brother Paul arrived in America first and smoothed the way for my Baba.
+They arrived and made a new life that I still benefit from.
 I loved my grandparents more than I could ever put into words.
 Such unconditional love.
 To this day their love still affects me in so many ways, both big and small.

 Baba passed when I was just 6 years old.
 I loved him to the moon and back.
 We had a

 Mom explained things.
-Baba had a cousin who came to America long before he did.
+Baba had a cousin who came to America before he did.
 He

 worked hard and eventually became a pharmacist.
 He also went to PCP&S and was well known in South Philly as “Doc”.
+Mom said her wore those old white smocks that buttoned up the side of his neck.
+She remembered his curled and waxed mustache.
 Baba was so proud of his cousin.
 My parents told me how Baba would so often say, If only one of my grandchildren became a pharmacist, all his work would have all been worth it.
 It was his biggest hope and dream, it was better than a doctor or lawyer.
 A pharmacist!

-He had three daughters, my Mom was the youngest.
-Only the oldest, my Aunt we still call Auntie Big Sis went to college.
+Baba had three daughters, my Mom was the youngest.
+Only the oldest, my Aunt Dolores , who we called Auntie Big Sis went to college.
 She became a teacher and eventually got a Master’s in Special Ed.
 That was a very big deal in those days, but it wasn’t a pharmacist.
 My parents told me how often he talked about it.
 A pharmacist!
 Wouldn’t that make us proud?
-Coming from my little village in Abruzzi and having a grandchild that was a pharmacist in America?
+Coming from my little village in Chieti and having a grandchild that was a pharmacist in America?
 Imagine it!
 Mom and Dad said he would go on and on about it.

 My mouth hung open.
 What?
 Why hadn’t anyone ever told me this?
 Mom shrugged.
 I guess you never asked.